yasminenuhaily/cse15l-lab-reports/LabReport2.md

 The path to the public key for my SSH key ![Image](pubKey.png) <br>

 Terminal action logging in without being asked for a password: ![Image](loginNoPass.png) <br>
+- Note: Though I can log in without a need for password, I have come across an issue in which it is printing out a bunch of "quota: cannot resolve ... errors." <br>

 **Part 3** <br>

 <p> Prior to labs week 2 and 3, I was unaware of how to connect to a remote server.
-I was absent during week 2 during sickness, but through reviewing the lab tasks and lectures, I learned about how to access and start up a server, how to add queries, code a "simple search engine," etc. Week 3 reinforced these learnings, especially with practice in using bash ssh to connect to my cse15l account, and the different commands used from the account as an access point (mkdir, scp).
-Adding to the code of the server URI taught me a lot too, like with the /add, /increment, and the meaning behind the ?q= being the specific query. </p>
+I was absent during week 2 during sickness, but through reviewing the lab tasks and lectures, I learned about how to access and start up a server remotely through my cse15l account, how to add queries, and search for them, and to code a "simple search engine."
+Week 3 reinforced these learnings, especially with practice in using bash ssh to connect to my cse15l account, and the different commands used from the account as an access point (mkdir, scp).
+Adding to the code of the server URI taught me a lot too, like with the /add, /increment, and the meaning behind the '?q=' representing a query. </p>